nguyenphuminh/planckgpt/README.md

 # PlanckGPT

-PlanckGPT is my attempt on making a tiny language model (planck length refence :D) from scratch mostly for fun and educational purposes, but also to see how far a consumer-level computer can go.
-It has about 150m parameters and is trained on roughly 3 billion tokens of the Fineweb dataset.
-This is small compared to modern LLMs' standards, which also explains why it is goofy when you use it (lol), but you can definitely train this on a mid-range card for just 1-2 days, and it can still generate proper English and data that should be related to the user's prompt (its performance roughly equals to that of GPT2).
+PlanckGPT (planck length refence :D) is my attempt to make a tiny language model from scratch mostly for fun and educational purposes, but also to see how far a consumer-level computer can go in AI development.
+It has about 150m parameters and is pretrained on roughly 3 billion tokens of the Fineweb dataset and finetuned on 430m tokens of the Smol-smoltalk dataset.
+This is small compared to modern LLMs' standards, which also explains why it is goofy when you use it (lol), but you can definitely train this on a mid-range card for just 1-2 days, and it can still generate proper English and data that should be related to the user's prompt (its pretrain performance roughly matches that of GPT2 just so you know).

 ## Setup